mmphego/mmphego.github.io/_posts/2020-11-24-Personal-notes-from-deeplearning.ai-course.md

 # The Story

-Having a solid grasp fundamentals in deep learning is a great achievement these days as the world is moving more into AI and big data.
+Having a solid grasp fundamental in deep learning is a great achievement these days as the world is moving more into AI and big data.
 AI/ML/DL continues to break new ground on a daily basis from Telsa's self-driving cars, Smart speakers (Siri, Alexa and etc) and not forgetting Netflix that recommends content based on your interest, the list is endless.

 Noticeably this field has been trending (Over-hyped if you ask me!) but a ton of folks (myself included) don't know where to start? what to learn and which key concepts? and the volume of information in the interweb makes it even harder.

-For one to understand how everything works one has to go to the grass roots, as [Andy Grove](https://en.wikipedia.org/wiki/Andrew_Grove) puts it, *"You have no choice but to operate in a world shaped by globalization and the information revolution.
+For one to understand how everything works one has to go to the grassroots, as [Andy Grove](https://en.wikipedia.org/wiki/Andrew_Grove) puts it, *"You have no choice but to operate in a world shaped by globalization and the information revolution.
 There are two options: adapt or die"*.

 Well, in this post I'll share some of the notes I made (using [notion](https://www.notion.so/)) which highlighted key concepts I learned in the past few months on the [deeplearning.ai](https://www.deeplearning.ai/) specialization course (which I found immensely helpful in my learning journey) offered by [Coursera](https://www.coursera.org/) taught by [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) and co.